 If they still refuse to go you should offer them one more chance to leave peacefully by saying something like, “Is there anything else I can say to make you leave on your own?”.
 This gives them one more opportunity to change their mind, and is also a good defensible statement that other people will hear that shows that you did everything possible to encourage the customer to leave peaceably, before having to resort to the use of force to remove the person from the premises.

-If you are with another door supervisor, warn him that you are about to take action, and will allow him to prepare himself to assist with the ejection, being visible (With a Tactical vest, or a hi viz jacket and Radio Earpiece) to your colleague will help them find you if they get violent, you can also
+If you are with another door supervisor, warn him that you are about to take action, and will allow him to prepare himself to assist with the ejection, being visible (With a Stab Vest or Tactical vest, or a hi viz jacket, a Torch and a Radio Earpiece) to your colleague will help them find you if they get violent, you can also

 If the customer still refuses to leave the premises, then you will have done as much as can be expected in trying to resolve the situation peacefully, and you will then have to take action and physically remove the trespasser from the premises, via the nearest or safest exit.